JanDeDobbeleer/oh-my-posh/docs/docs/segment-brewfather.md

   You can change the icon, put the trend elsewhere, add text, however you like!
   Make sure your NerdFont has the glyph you want or search for one at nerdfonts.com
-- BFCacheTimeout: `int` in minutes - How long to wait before updating the data from Brewfather.
+- cache_timeout: `int` in minutes - How long to wait before updating the data from Brewfather.
 Default is 5 minutes.

-You can change the icons for temperature trend as used by template property .TemperatureTrendIcon  The defaults are:
+You can override the icons for temperature trend as used by template property .TemperatureTrendIcon with:

 - doubleup_icon - for increases of more than 4°C, default is ↑↑
 - singleup_icon - increase 2-4°C, default is ↑